Ilija Vidošević: Biography

 Vidošević, who was at the time a parish priest in Čerigaj, wrote to Bishop Barišić about the idea of establishing a separate Herzegovinian apostolic vicariate, an idea also supported by Ali Pasha.
-In 1843, Bishop Barišić returned from a trip in Albania and stayed in Čerigaj, where Vidošević helped him to establish a connection with Ali Pasha.
-In 1844, the Church authorities allowed the Franciscans to build a friary in Široki Brijeg, so the Herzegovinian Franciscans left their former monasteries to build a new one.
+In 1843, Bishop Barišić returned from a trip to Albania and stayed in Čerigaj, where Vidošević helped him to establish a connection with Ali Pasha.
+In 1844, the Church authorities allowed the Franciscans to build a friary in Široki Brijeg, so the Herzegovinian Franciscans left their former friaries to build a new one.
 Sultan Abdul Mejid gave his permission for the construction on 22 October 1845.
 With the initiative to establish a special vicariate of Herzegovina, closely connected is the establishment of the special Franciscan Custody of Herzegovina.
-During the construction, the Franciscans lived in Čerigaj, at the parish residence, only the construction manager Anđeo Kraljević lived near the construction site.
+During the construction, the Franciscans lived in Čerigaj, at the parish residence, and only the construction manager Anđeo Kraljević lived near the construction site.

 Kraljević eventually became the first custos of the Franciscan Custody of Herzegovina, and his term ended on 1 April 1856, when he was succeeded by Vidošević, to whom he served as a secretary during his entire tenure.
 When in September 1856, Vidošević had to make his first official visits, he authorised Kraljević to visit some locations he couldn't due to illness.

 In May 1859, Vidošević was elected for a second term as custos, and after one of his definitors Paškal Kvesić died in March 1860, Kraljević was elected to succeed him as definitor on 19 May 1860.
 Vidošević's term ended on 23 April 1862 and he was succeeded by Kraljević.
 He died in Široki Brijeg, and is buried at Mekovac.